PlaidCloud/website/content/en/docs/tutorials/security/seccomp.md

 kind create cluster --config=kind.yaml
 ```

-After the new Kubernetes cluster is ready, identify the Docker container running
+After the new PlaidCloud cluster is ready, identify the Docker container running
 as the single node cluster:

 ```shell